Emoney0321/tech2hunt/README.md

 tech2hunt
 =========

-Example of spring security and google app engine
+This is an example of spring security with google app engine.
+It will show you that when you have a certain role you have certain capabilities in the application.